UCF/UCF-Alert-Plugin/readme.md

 # UCF Alert Plugin #

-Provides a shortcode, widget, functions, and default styles for displaying UCF alerts.
+Provides a shortcode, functions, and default styles for displaying UCF alerts.

 ## Description ##

-This plugin provides a shortcode, widget, helper functions, and default styles for displaying latest alerts from [ucf.edu/alert](https://ucf.edu/alert).
+This plugin provides a shortcode, helper functions, and default styles for displaying latest alerts from [ucf.edu/alert](https://ucf.edu/alert).
 It is written to work out-of-the-box for non-programmers, but is also extensible and customizable for developers.

 ## Installation ##